Foreign exchange guide to Central African Republic and the Central African franc

 Here are some things you might want to know about the Central African CFA franc:

-For card purchases if offered a choice of currencies always select to Pay in Central African franc otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Central African franc otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 The Central African Republic (CAR) is a landlocked country located in Central Africa.
 It is bordered by Chad to the north, Sudan to the northeast, South Sudan to the east, the Democratic Republic of Congo to the south, the Republic of Congo to the southwest, and Cameroon to the west.